ejaxon/ejaxon.github.io/reading.md

 2. America's Unwritten Constitution: The Precedents and Principles We Live By.
 Akhil Reed Amar. #my2019reading
 3. Sitting in the Fire: Large Group Transformation Using Conflict and Diversity.
 Arnold Mindell. #my2019reading
 4. Infinite Jest.
 David Foster Wallace. #my2019reading
+5. Pyramids.
+Terry Pratchett. #my2019reading
+6. There There.
+Tommy Orange. #my2019reading
+7. When and Where I Enter: The Impact of Black Women on Race and Sex in America.
+Paula Giddings. #my2019reading

 # 2018